 Los Angeles Football Club forward Carlos Vela voted MLS Player of the Week

-NEW YORK (Monday, September 30, 2019) – Los Angeles Football Club forward Carlos Vela was voted the Major League Soccer Player of the Week for the 30th week of the 2019 MLS season.
-This is Vela’s fifth Player of the Week honor this season, previously winning the award for his performances in the second, fifth, 18th and 25th week of play.
+NEW YORK – Los Angeles Football Club forward Carlos Vela was voted the Major League Soccer Player of the Week for the 31st and final week of the 2019 MLS season.
+This is Vela’s sixth Player of the Week honor this season, tied for the most in MLS history in a single season with Jason Kreis (1999), previously winning the award for his performances in the second, fifth, 18th, 25th and 30th week of play.

 The MLS Player of the Week is selected each week of the regular season through both media and fan voting in a process conducted by MLS Communications.
 A panel of journalists from the North American Soccer Reporters (NASR) comprises 75 percent of the vote, while a Twitter fan vote represents the remaining 25 percent of voting.
 NASR consists of members of print, television, radio and online media.